Preliminary Administrative Services Credential with Masters Degree

 - Weekend format (two weekends per month, Friday evening and Saturday during the day)

-- Master's degree and credential programs offered in two locations: Thousand Oaks and the Santa Maria Center
+- Master's degree and credential programs offered in three locations: Thousand Oaks, Woodland Hills, and the Santa Maria Center

 - Expert faculty of full-time professors and highly regarded practicing educational leaders

 - EDLD 502 Current Social, Cultural and Political Issues in Education